brchen3/oz-housing-supply/README.md

 <h2>Methodology</h2>

 We utilize the doubly-robust difference-in-differences estimator from Callaway and Sant’Anna (2021) (CSDID).
 The sample for the CSDID es- timates is all Low Income Community (LIC) tracts that were eligible to be des- ignated as OZs.
 Those that were designated OZs are the treated group, and those that were not designated are the control group.
-We exclude contiguous and ineligible tracts from the analysis at this stage.
+We exclude contiguous and ineligible tracts.